mdn/content/files/en-us/web/html/element/input/datetime-local/index.md

 The control's UI varies in general from browser to browser.
 In browsers with no support, these degrade gracefully to simple [`<input type="text">`](/en-US/docs/Web/HTML/Element/input/text) controls.

 The control is intended to represent _a local date and time_, not necessarily _the user's local date and time_.
-In other words, an implementation should allow any valid combination of year, month, day, hour, and minute—even if such a combination is invalid in the user's local time zone (such as times within a daylight saving time spring-forward transition gap).
+In other words, the input allows any valid combination of year, month, day, hour, and minute—even if such a combination is invalid in the user's local time zone (such as the one hour within a daylight saving time spring-forward transition gap).

 ## Value